gtap-dev/php/README.md

 }
 ~~~

-Otherwise, it MUST have a blank line after the `use` import statement.
+Otherwise, it must have a blank line after the `use` import statement.

 ~~~php
 <?php